passcod/darkwhite/2014-feb-2-announce.md

 will (really, this time) be published on the __third Sunday of March__ and __every second Sunday__ after that.

-While the contents and website will remain more or less the same, the title and URL will be changed sometime soon to something that reflects the novel a bit better.
-This domain will then redirect to the new one until __May 4__ where it will be reclaimed for other purposes.
+~~While the contents and website will remain more or less the same, the title and URL will be changed sometime soon to something that reflects the novel a bit better.
+This domain will then redirect to the new one until __May 4__ where it will be reclaimed for other purposes.~~ __Update 6 Feb__: The old name (still used as working/code name) was *Darkwhite*, the new name is *White Aldus*, redirection is in place.

 Issues are currently looking to be about 1-3k words long, which, if you're not familiar with the medium, is *short*